Oliver-Tommy/TabVault/README.md

 ### Site Goals
 - Allow users to bookmark and manage tabs.
-- Provide an intuitive and accessible dashboard.
+- Provide an accessible dashboard that displays relevant information clearly.
-- Ensure data security for registered users.
-- Full responsivity.
+- Full responsivity across all devices and screen sizes.
+- Enable easy tab uploads and downloads.
+- Implement a review and rating system.
+- Maintain high performance and fast load times.
+- Provide comprehensive search capabilities.
+- Enable easy content management for creators.

 ### Project Management
-This project was primarily managed through use of the GitHub project board, using issues, with MoSCoW prioritisation.
-There was additional use of a physical to-do list, for smaller issues.
+This project was primarily managed through GitHub's project board functionality.
+Issues were created for all major features and tasks, each categorized using MoSCoW prioritization (Must have, Should have, Could have, Won't have) to ensure proper resource allocation and timely delivery.

+The GitHub project board was organized into the following columns:
+- To Do: New issues and tasks to be worked on
+- In Progress: Currently being developed
+- Done: Completed and verified features

+For day-to-day task management and smaller items that didn't need issues, I maintained a physical to-do list to track minor bug fixes, small UI improvements, and other quick tasks.

 ### User Stories